Enabling secrets encryption

 Changing encryption secret

 If you have any reason to believe that your encryption secret has been leaked or you want to do regular secrets rollover you can use the emailengine encrypt command.
-In this case, you would have to provide the previous secret for the command as well.
-EmailEngine would then decrypt the secret value, encrypt it with the new secret and then store it.
+In this case, you would also have to provide the previous secret for the command.
+EmailEngine would then decrypt the secret value, encrypt it with the new secret, and store it.

 $ export EENGINE_SECRET="secret password"